MichaelBreitung/mibreit-gallery/README.md

 1. createSlideshow -> if you don't want any interaction and just a continuous, lightweight slideshow use this function.
 You pass in a config object with the following values:

-- slideshowContainer -> CSS id of the container div, which contains the images
+- slideshowContainer -> mandatory - CSS id or class of the container div, which contains the images

-// TODO: in progress
+- scaleMode -> optional - defines how the images will be scaled to fit the _slideshowContainer_ -> possible values are SCALE_MODE_STRETCH, SCALE_MODE_FITASPECT (defualt), SCALE_MODE_NONE, SCALE_MODE_EXPAND and also part of the exportet interface
+- interval -> optional - defines in milliseconds how long an image is shown before moving to the next image (default is 3000ms)
+- preloadLeftNr -> optional - defines how many images are preloaded before the current image (lazy loading applied; default is 3)
+- preloadRightNr -> optional - defines how many images are preloaded after the current image (lazy loading applied; default is 7)

-2. createGallery -> includes a thumbview as well as controls for changing the images, including a responsive fullscreen mode.
+2. createGallery -> extends the Slideshow with thumbview as well as controls for changing the images, including a responsive fullscreen mode.
+You pass in a config object with the following values:

+- same values as in 1. also apply here
+- thumbviewContainer -> optional - CSS id or class of your thumbview container div, which contains the thumb images
+- titleContainer -> optional - CSS id or class of your title div, which will later display the title of the current image
+- allowFullscreen -> optional - if true is passed in, fullscreen mode will be made available via the _f_ key on the keyboard and via a special fullscreen button

 Note: You can only use one gallery with fullscreen mode per page.
 Otherwise you can combine several slideshows and galleries as in the demo (index.html)